Exporting Network & Scenario Data

 The export features presented in this section only apply at the scenario level.
 The user can use these features to export data from the active scenario to create SAInt native or import files (Excel, text, etc.).
 A scenario must be active to access the export options.

 2.1.
-Export to scenario event import file
+Export to scenario events import file

-The first option accessible from Figure 1 right).
+The first option accessible from is To Scenario Event Import File (Figure 1 right).
 A scenario event import file can be created by exporting, using a "reference template", scenario event data from the scenario file opened in SAInt.
 An active scenario is required, and the event import file is specific to the network associated with the scenario.
 Possible file formats are Excel, comma-separated text files, or text files.

 The scenario import file can be useful when designing a similar scenario.
 For example, if a model contains several scenarios with common events, this feature can be used to import the common ones. |